Allergy Relief Made Easy

-I’ve had my fair share of annoying health issues over the years, but seasonal allergies have never been a problem for me. (*Knock on wood!*) While I’m one of the lucky ones in this regard, suffering from allergies is quite common—around 20% of Americans suffer from nasal allergies.
-That’s a lot of sneezing, runny noses, and itchy eyes!
-My husband suffers from nasal allergies that are particularly bad during the spring, and 3 of my 4 kids have some form of nasal allergies too.
-So while I’m not feeling the effects of all the pollen in the air recently, I know that most of my family is!
+I’ve had my fair share of annoying health issues over the years, but seasonal allergies have never been a problem for me. (*Knock on wood!*) While I’m one of the lucky ones in this regard, suffering from allergies is quite common—around 20% of Americans suffer from nasal allergies, including my husband and 3 of our 4 kids.

 Many natural methods for controlling season allergy symptoms depend on your ability to limit your exposure to pollen during peak times and dates.
 But first, it helps to know when those peak pollen times and dates are!
 Luckily, there are several resources online that you can check for daily or hourly pollen counts.
-You can enter your ZIP code at Pollen.com to see a 5-day forecast for pollen counts in your area!
+You can enter your ZIP code at Pollen.com to see a 5-day forecast for pollen counts in your area, and even sign up to get updates to your email!

 Once you know when pollen counts will be high, make sure to keep your windows and doors shut as much as possible during those times.
 You can’t really avoid pollen when you’re outside, but this simple step will at least help keep it out of your house.